cw: violence, blades, persecution, body control, body horror

 The fear, the wave, the oblivion.
 Somewhere in it she found the core of her.

 It saved her.
 Saved by herself.
-Not by the Choker, though it was part of the wave, part of the oblivion.
+Not by the choker, though it was part of the wave, part of the oblivion.

 Part of the wave that swallowed her.